 Good old, heartwarming, pumpkin halwa.
-Perfect to keep us warm on those chilly winter nights.
+Perfect Indian recipe for blood sugar to keep us warm on those chilly winter nights.
 This recipe perfectly imbibes the wholesomeness of this yummy favourite and is sure to bring back memories of your mom’s cooking.

 - 1 cup red pumpkin, grated